dojot/dojot/util/microservice-sdk/js/README.md

 // { param1Key1: 'value11', param1Key2: 'value12' }
 ```

+__NOTE THAT__ you don't need to call `createConfig` every time you need the configuration, you just
+need to call it in your initialization file.
+In other places where you need it, call `getConfig`.

 ## Code Examples

  Refer to the [examples directory](examples/) for some code samples.